PencilCode/jquery-turtle/README.md

 used to execute and store turtle movement, so jQuery-turtle interacts well with other jQuery animations or direct uses of 2D CSS3 transforms.
-The plugin sets up jQuery CSS hooks for synthetic CSS properties such as turtleDisplacement that can be animated or used to directly manipulate turtle geometry at a basic mathematical level.
+The plugin sets up jQuery CSS hooks for synthetic CSS properties such as turtleForward that can be animated or used to directly manipulate turtle geometry at a basic mathematical level.